+Nancy Goodloe,

+Chair

+April 20, 2010

+Kittitas County Board of County Commissioners Cathy Bambrick,

+County Representative

+205 west 5th Avenue

+Ellensburg WA 98926

+Kelly Thielen

+Community Volunteer

+RE: Homeless and Affordable Housing Grants -Amended recommendation for the Public Hearing, April 20, 2010.

+Fennelle Miller, City of Ellensburg Representative

+Dear Commissioners:

+Deb Thompson.

+Community Volunteer

-Nancy Goodloe, Chair March 23, 2010 Cathy Bambrick, County Representative Kittitas County Board of County Commissioners 205 west 5 th Avenue Ellensburg WA 98926 Kelly Thielen Community Volunteer RE: Homeless and Affordable Housing Grants Fennelle Miller, City of Ellensburg Representative Dear Commissioners: I am writing to let you know that the Kittitas County Homeless and Affordable Housing Committee ("Committee") has met and reviewed two applications for grants from the Deb Thompson, Community Volunteer County's ESSHB 2060 (affordable housing) and 2163 (homeless) funds.
-Both applications meet the state requirements for the funding, and both applications support the Kittitas Charline Bond, Community Volunteer County 10-Year Plan to Reduce Homelessness.
-For this grant cycle, the Committee allocatec from the Homeless fund and \$50,000 from the Affordable Housing fund.
+I am writing to let you know that the Kittitas County Homeless and Affordable Housing Committee ("Committee") has met and reviewed two applications for grants from the County's ESSHB 2060 (affordable housing) and 2163 (homeless) funds.
+Both applications meet the state requirements for the funding, and both applications support the Kittitas County 10-Year Plan to Reduce Homelessness.
+For this grant cycle, the Committee allocated from the Homeless fund and \$50,000 from the Affordable Housing fund.

+Charline Bond.
+Community Volunteer

 Below is a synopsis of information about each request, along with the Committee's recommendation.
 More information is available in the grant packets for each of these requests on file in your office.

-A. EnTrust - Rapid Intervention Emergency Transitional Housing (RIETH) Amount requested: \$150,000 (\$100,000 from Homeless funds, \$50,000 from Affordable Housing Funds) Project description : RIETH is a housing, life skills, and case management program targeting families and individuals who are presently ineligible for other housing programs in Kittitas County.
-Proposed to serve up to 25 individuals and families, this program will work in conjunction with other programs currently operating in Kittitas County, and will utilize existing partnerships with other agencies, including the Housing Authority of Kittitas County, Central Washington Comprehensive Mental Health, HopeSource, Alcohol and Drug Dependency Services, etc with the primary goals of preventing homelessness and providing affordable housing.
+A. EnTrust - Rapid Intervention Emergency Transitional Housing (RIETH) Amount requested: \$150,000 (\$100,000 from Homeless funds, \$50,000 from Affordable Housing Funds)

+Project description: RIETH is a housing, life skills, and case management program targeting families and individuals who are presently ineligible for other housing programs in Kittitas County.
+Proposed to serve up to 25 individuals and families, this program will work in conjunction with other programs currently operating in Kittitas County, and will utilize existing partnerships with other agencies, including the Housing Authority of Kittitas County, Central Washington Comprehensive Mental Health, HopeSource, Alcohol and Drug Dependency Services, etc. - with the primary goals of preventing homelessness and providing affordable housing.

 Because the RIETH program provides a "last stop" for persons who do not qualify for assistance elsewhere, this program will serve the types of disenfranchised populations outlined in the Homelessness Prevention Plan.
 Specifically, people with former substance abuse and mental health issues, people who have bad rental and/or credit histories, can be served by this program, and persons for whom no other housing option is available.
 The program combines rental assistance for 25 people and/or families for 6 months, along with intensive case management and referral to the entire suite of other programs for which they might be eligible.
 This program deals with a different population than the grant EnTrust received in October 2009.
 That grant targeted persons being released from incarceration.

 Recommendation: The Committee recommends full funding of this project.
-Matching funds: \$100,750.08 from contracts with partner agencies

-Grant funding for two years (\$150,000 spans the two year period)
+Matching funds: \$100,750.08 from contracts with partner agencies Grant funding for two years (\$150,000 spans the two year period)

-If funded as per the above recommendation, this grant would utilize the entirety of the funding made available in the 2060 and 2163 funds for this grant period.
+If funded as per the above recommendation, this grant would utilize one-half of the funding made available in the 2060 and 2163 funds for this grant period.